Suggestion: Watch the 10 minutes video tutorial before reading this article

 As explained in previous articles, HS stands for Harmonized Codes and are used worldwide to classify products traded in a country.

 One of the biggest issues exporters confronts is that the customs have difficulties to specify what HS codes apply for your products.

-Simply put: They’re not capable to exactly determine what kind of products you export, hence they don’t know what standards and regulations you need to follow.
+Simply put, they’re not capable to exactly determine what kind of products to export, hence, they don’t know what standards and regulations you need to follow.

 The HS codes will determine what GB (Guobiao) standards you need to meet.
-There are unique GB standards for everything from packaging, labelling and food products, just to mention a few.
+There are unique GB standards for everything from packaging, labeling and food products, just to mention a few.

 You need to provide test reports showing that your products comply with the GB standards required for your products.

 If any certifications or test reports are missing, you need to provide the missing documents or a CIQ declaration.